Share this Article

 It’s so simple, it just might work: check with your landlord about the best way to end your stay early.

-Chances are, they'll be more likely to work with you if you tell them the truth about why you’re moving, Waite says.
-They’ll also be more willing to let you go during a hot rental market like this one, or when it’s closer to the end of your lease.
+Chances are, she'll be more likely to work with you if you tell the truth about why you’re moving, Waite says.
+She’ll also be more willing to let you go during a hot rental market, or when it’s closer to the end of your lease.

 Some buildings will make you pay an early termination fee—anywhere from a flat rate of $1,000 to three or four months’ rent—and help you re-rent the unit.
 Other buildings have lease assignment policies that won’t penalize you financially, but will require you to personally locate a new renter.

-“Send a registered letter to your landlord explaining why you need to break your lease,” advises Waite.
+“Send a registered letter to your landlord explaining why you need to break your lease,” Waite advises.
 “Ask them for any suggestions they might have that would allow you to get out of the lease.”

 If your apartment is rent-stabilized and you’ve been there at least a year, your landlord may welcome the opportunity to hike the rent on an empty unit—known as a “vacancy increase”—or to upgrade the apartment, which would let them increase the rent by 1/40th of the cost of improvements.